Sunwood-ai-labs/AMATERASU/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/AMATERASU/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/Sunwood-ai-labs/AMATERASU?color=green"></a>
 </p>

-<h2 align="center">Enterprise-Grade Private AI Platform (v1.17.1)</h2>
+<h2 align="center">Enterprise-Grade Private AI Platform (v1.18.0)</h2>

 >[!IMPORTANT]
 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has been improved to run each AI service on an independent EC2 instance using Docker Compose, and deployment is simplified with Terraform.
+It has evolved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
 Built on AWS Bedrock and Google Vertex AI, it enables the development and operation of LLM-based applications in a secure and scalable environment.
-Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.17.1 includes improvements to the `docker-compose` configuration and corrections to the port number and hostname of the `coder` service.
-This makes development and operation in a Docker environment smoother.
+Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.18.0 includes improvements to infrastructure management with Terraform, the addition of WAF configuration, and a scheduling function.
+This makes infrastructure configuration more flexible and manageable.

-This repository is structured as a "spellbook" for managing multiple AI-related projects.
-Each project is organized as a separate folder for deploying and managing specific AI services or features.
+This repository is structured as a "Spellbook" for managing multiple AI-related projects.
+Each project is organized as a separate folder for deploying and managing specific AI services or functionalities.

 ## ✨ Key Features